xcart/xcart-docs/_pages/kb_en/multivendor/avatax_sales_tax_automation_usage_with_multivendor.md

      If the store is based in the United States, this has some specifics:

-      *  If the store has nexus in all the U.S. states, the administrator should adjust the setting **Automatically calculate taxes for** to "_All US States_".
+      *  If the store has nexus in all the U.S. states, the administrator needs to adjust the setting **Automatically calculate taxes for** to "_All US States_".
          ![auto_calc_taxes.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/auto_calc_taxes.png)

-      *  If the store has nexus in just some of the states, the administrator should adjust the setting **Automatically calculate taxes for** to "_Specific states_" and specify those states in the **Specify US states** field below.
+      *  If the store has nexus in just some of the states, the administrator needs to adjust the setting **Automatically calculate taxes for** to "_Specific states_" and specify those states in the **Specify US states** field below.
          ![us_tax_calculation1.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/us_tax_calculation1.png)